DioxusLabs/dioxus/packages/generational-box/README.md

 Generational Box is a runtime for Rust that allows any static type to implement `Copy`.
 It can be combined with a global runtime to create an ergonomic state solution like `dioxus-signals`.
 This crate contains no `unsafe` code.

-There are three main types that manage state in Generational Box:
+Three main types manage state in Generational Box:

 - Store: Handles recycling generational boxes that have been dropped.
 Your application should have one store or one store per thread.
 - Owner: Handles dropping generational boxes.
 The owner acts like a runtime lifetime guard.
 Any states that you create with an owner will be dropped when that owner is dropped.